4.3.1 Influencing Behaviour: Authority and Persuasion

 ● A few people can be persuaded by arguments, appealing to their reason (4.3.1.2).

-● Many might be won over by eliciting an emotional response: appealing to their moral values, their instincts, their hopes and their fears (4.3.1.3).
+● Many might be won over by eliciting an emotional response, appealing to their hopes and fears or by force of personality (4.3.1.3).

 ● Some people become role models (perhaps unintentionally) and others follow their example (4.3.1.4).